This House Is Not for Sale: Release and promotion

 On May 25, 2016, Bon Jovi announced via social media and their website that the album was finished.
 Billboard reported that Bon Jovi had re-signed with Universal Music, with the album being released on Island Records.
-The title-track and its official music video were released on August 12, 2016.
-It was also announced that the album will be released on October 21, 2016.
+The title track and its official music video were released on August 12, 2016.
+It was also announced that the album would be released on October 21, 2016.
 This album is also the first which features bassist Hugh McDonald and lead guitarist Phil X becoming official members, although producer John Shanks was responsible for creating and performing most of the rhythm guitar work in the album.
 On October 5, 2016 Jon Bon Jovi announced their 2017 live concert world tour, This House Is Not for Sale Tour on The Ellen DeGeneres Show.
 On the same date it was announced that the release date has been pushed back from October 21 to November 4, 2016.

 Through October, four intimate TIDAL X: Bon Jovi live listening parties at intimate venues presented the album front-to-back for fans in Red Bank NJ, London UK, Toronto ON, and New York City.